There’s a huge choice of great cars if you want a small SUV. We’ve narrowed down the best picks to buy this year.

 Best compact SUV – Peugeot 2008

-A car so style-led that the free colour is metallic orange, the Peugeot 2008 is probably the best small SUV on sale right now.
+A car so style-led that it comes with LED fangs to light up the night streets, the Peugeot 2008 is probably the best small SUV on sale right now.
 That’s partly because it’s not very small – the second-generation car grew into its SUV body much more than the first-generation 2008 did.
 You sit fairly high up and there’s room in the rear seats for full-sized humans, not to mention a near-class-leading boot behind you.
 The interior is up there with the class leaders thanks to its strong design and the quality of the materials used, while its familiar engines are well suited to urban hops or cross-country journeys.
 There’s even a fully electric e-2008 with a 200-odd-mile range and a fantastically smooth driving experience.
 Read our review of the Peugeot 2008.

 Also consider: Mazda CX-30, Nissan Juke